Overview: Finding a homeschool high school English

 Math?
 Addition and subtraction.
 Multiplication facts.
 Fractions.
 Nothing too difficult.

 History?
-Let’s read some books together or go on a field trip.
+Let's read some

 English?
-We’re gonna cover reading, and spelling, and grammar, and writing.
+We're gonna cover reading, and spelling, and grammar, and writing.
 All of them.
 All the time.
-And it may be that each has its own curriculum!
-We may spend half the day on this stuff, and that’s totally ok!
-Cuz English is important!
+And it may be that each has its own

 But when your kid gets to high school, some of this becomes more difficult to figure out.
 Nothing is as simple as it used to be.

 Take English.
-Your teen doesn’t have time to spend half the day on it anymore, because there are plenty of other subjects to fit in.
+Your teen doesn't have time to spend half the day on it anymore, because there are plenty of other subjects to fit in.
 But what do you NEED to include?
 Do you still have to make sure that your kid does it ALL EVERY YEAR?
-What should a homeschool high school English curriculum consist of?
+What should a homeschool high school English

 What was interesting to me were the answers.
 Before I was able to respond to the question, as many as 8-10 moms had already weighed in for her.
-And most of them said YES; that all those homeschool high school English curriculum choices were actually only worth ONE English credit put together.
-They expected her teen to work for 3 hours each day for one measly credit!
+And most of them said YES; that all those homeschool high school English

 Now, if these gals want their own kiddos to work that hard, then that's totally their call; and far be it from me to tell them to do something other than what they feel is best.
 But I want to make something clear right here and now: it does NOT have to be this way, y'all.